1. Dementia-friendly technology charter

 It also outlines and encourages the implementation of high-level principles and best practices for organisations that provide services to people with dementia.

 - What people have told us about living with dementia and their thoughts on how technology could help.

 - How technology services can support people living with dementia and their family and friends at all stages.

 - A range of case studies and best practice, demonstrating how technology is making a real difference to people's lives.

 - What a good quality technology service should look like.
-Issues to consider including ethics and consent and the re-evaluation of needs and outcomes.

 - A set of key questions devised to be asked by commissioners, assessment teams and people with dementia and their carers prior to buying technology.

 - Links to other sources for further advice and support.